||Engineering Leadership Opportunities

 and systems that are used to carry out STScI’s science and data missions.
 STScI utilizes a matrix management structure in the delivery of its services to its missions.

 You will be deeply involved in optimizing the planning as well as project, resource and conflict management essential for effective operation of the matrix and on-time delivery of products and services.
 You will lead your staff in developing a productive,

 respectful and inclusive work culture empowering career development, innovation and teamwork.
-You will be a member of the senior management team that reports to the Institute Director to provide strategic leadership, working closely with colleagues from diverse
+You will be a member of the senior management team that reports to the Institute Director (CEO equivalent) to provide strategic leadership, working closely with colleagues

 You're an experienced engineering leader with background building successful engineering teams, best practices, infrastructure and staff development.
 You enjoy the challenge of embracing past achievements and using them as a foundation in understanding

 and developing the breakthroughs and best practices of the future.
 You have and can successfully manage change.

 You thrive in an environment that offers you significant freedom to develop novel solutions but you also have a demonstrated commitment to on-time deliverables.
 You embrace both the Agile and 'DevOps' mentalities and believe that engineers should share operations